The rodeo flip is a fast and complex aerial surfing trick that involves grabbing, spinning, and flipping the surfboard in the air.

 Rodeo Flip 101

 Learn how to do a backside rodeo flip.
-Here's a detailed step-by-step guide to the flying sky-high:
+Here's a detailed step-by-step guide to flying sky-high:

-7. As you get to the air, bend your knees and keep a low stance;
+- As you get into the air, bend your knees and keep a low stance;

 There are several variations to the original 540-degree rodeo flip, including 720 and 900-degree rotations.